lucaboesch/moodle-quizaccess_safeexambrowser/README.txt

 https://moodle.org/plugins/quizaccess_safeexambrowser

 This quiz access rule was created by Tim Hunt at the Open University.
-This is version 1.2 of the plugin, which can be used with Moodle 3.2 or later

 If you install this plugin, there is a new option 'Allowed browser exam keys' on the quiz settings form where you can enter valid keys for version of SEB